 But if you are a non-rooted Android user and want to take backups, this guide will be helpful and easier as well.
 Let’s take a look.

 Contacts are the most useful and necessary part of us.
-Without contact list, we can’t communicate with others easily.
+Without the contact list, we can’t communicate with others easily.
 So, you can import/export the contacts in a single file to the SD card or PC or other storage simply.

 - Open your Contacts app on your device and select the menu option.